The HI intensity mapping power spectrum: insights from recent measurements: Acknowledgements

 \section{Acknowledgements}

-We thank Sourabh Paul, Zhaoting Chen and Mario Santos for helpful discussions at an early stage of this work.
+We thank Sourabh Paul, Zhaoting Chen and Mario Santos for helpful discussions at an early stage of this work, { and the referee for detailed comments that improved the content and presentation}.
 HP acknowledges support from the Swiss National Science Foundation via Ambizione Grant PZ00P2\_179934.
 RM is supported by the South African Radio Astronomy Observatory and the National Research Foundation (Grant No. 75415).
+SC acknowledges support from the Italian Ministry of University and Research (\textsc{mur}) through PRIN 2022 `EXSKALIBUR – Euclid-Cross-SKA: Likelihood Inference Building for Universe's Research'.
 OU was partly supported by the UK Science \& Technology Facilities Council Consolidated Grants Grant ST/S000550/1.